 The price of bitcoin on 23 January 2018 is :

 Price of 1 BTC = 680634.36 INR

-The above figures show that it is dropped by an almost 50% in value.
-There is a lack of ecosystem in bitcoin functioning and there is no much to analyze as bitcoin is not backed by any other asset.
+The above figures show that it is dropped by almost 50% in value.
+There is a lack of ecosystem in bitcoin functioning and there is not much to analyze as bitcoin is not backed by any other asset.

-Most of the investors want to pool in their capital in safe and secure investments.
-The major problem with bitcoin is its uncertainty about future.
+Most investors want to pool their capital in safe and secure investments.
+The major problem with bitcoin is its uncertainty about the future.

 There is always a risk of extreme volatility, cyber attacks in digital transactions, and several others.